tattya-hue/simple-tcp-server/README.md

 # Simple TCP server

 ## Overview
-This TCP server displays the connected clients in order and returns the messages sent by the clients.
+This TCP server returns the messages sent by the clients.
+This can be cpmpiled to wasi preview2.

 ## Build
 You can build targeting native :